Koppeltaal/Koppeltaal-Documentation/_docs/koppelaal-1.2/write-connector.md

 - Update `ActivityStatus` on `CarePlan(Sub)Activity`

 ### Technical documentation
-This documentation should be written in a `README.md` file, placed in the root of the project.
-This should contain the used technologies to develop of the connector, including relevant technical details and caveats, if any.
-How to use the connector in an application and which features are supported.
+The documentation for a connector should be written in a `README.md` file, placed in the root of the project.
+This should contain the technologies used to develop the connector, including relevant technical details and caveats, if any.
+It should also document how to use the connector in an application and which features are supported.
 Readme examples are available in the connector repositories on the [Koppeltaal organization on GitHub].

 ## Development process